 Best free London museum for: Romans in London

 In 1954 a Roman Temple of Mithras was discovered during building work.
-It was dismantled, moved 100 metres and an office block was built in its place.
-In 2010 Bloomberg returned the Temple to its original position, below the street, to become a permanent exhibition space within their new headquarters.
-It’s one of the few significant traces left of the Romans in London.
+It was dismantled, moved 100 metres, and an office block was built in its place.
+In 2010 Bloomberg returned the Temple to its original position, below the street at 12 Walbrook, to become a permanent exhibition space within their new headquarters.
+London Mithraeum is one of the few significant traces left of the Romans in London.
 This is a relatively quick immersive experience conjuring Roman temple rites.

 Don’t miss: the Roman writing tablets, including evidence of an early financial deal in the City!